-FINDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE inding D-5: Office of Legislative Services will develop and implement a new employee orientation "Develop an onboarding September 15, 2016 Office of Legislative Services will develop a check-off list of policies and procedures for each new employee to become fully knowledgeable of the organization and legislative process.
+FINDING/ISSUE CORRECTIVE MEASURES RECOMMENDATION REFERENCE RESPONSIBLE PARTY TIMELINE Finding D-5: Office of Legislative Services will develop and implement a new employee orientation process.
+Office of Legislative Services will develop a check-off list of policies and procedures for each new employee to become fully knowledgeable of the organization and legislative process.
 The assigned new employee check-off list will become a part of the new employee's personnel folder.
-OLS ASO OLS SOS inding D-6: 1) The Office of Legislative Services Administrative Service Officer will be assigned to handle all internal Human Resources matters. - A letter will be developed to inform the staff designating the Administrative Services Officer to handle all internal Human Resources matters.
-Additionally, we will make reasonable accommodation to ensure the safekeeping of the personnel records and all other confidential information.]
-OLS Executive Director OLS ASO June 30, 2016 Finding E: Other Items Finding E-1: Develop individual training plans for all Office of Legislative Service staff.
+"Develop an onboarding OLS Executive Director process" OLS SOS OLS Executive Director OLS ASO OLS SDS September 15, 2016 Finding D-6: The Office of Legislative Services Administrative Service Officer will be assigned to handle all "Administrative Services OLS Executive Director internal Human Resources matters.
+A letter will be developed to inform the staff designating the Administrative Services Services Muman Resources OLS ASO Officer to handle all internal Human Resources matters.
+Additionally, we will make reasonable accommodation to ensure the safekeeping of the personnel records and all other confidential information.
+"Administrative Services Officer handle internal Human Resources matters" OLS Executive Director OLS ASO June 30, 2016 Finding E-1: Finding E: Other Items 1) Develop individual training plans for all Office of Legislative Service staff.
 Office of Legislative Services will conduct an assessment for each staff member by assessing their current job description and job classification corresponding to their current employment.
 From the assessment, each staff member, collaborating with the Office of Legislative Services' Administrative Services Officer, will develop a short term (1 year) and long term (5 year) training plans.
 Training includes supervisory, IT, FMIS, writing, time management and Navajo law.
 The plans will be reviewed and approved by the Office of Legislative Services' Executive Director.
-OLS Executive Director OLS ASO September 15, 2016 Finding E-2: 1) Office of Legislative Services will enhance communication and collaboration within and outside the organization by holding an update meeting every first and third Monday at 8:10 a.m.
+"Providing training to staff" OLS Executive Director OLS ASO September 15, 2016 Finding E-2: 1) Office of Legislative Services will enhance communication and collaboration within and "weekly all staff outside the organization by holding an update meeting every first and third Monday at 8:10 meeting" a.m.
 The meetings will have minutes and sign in sheets filed in a binder.
-During the meetings, all staff will be given an opportunity to provide updates, issues, and recommendations. l .
-OLS Executive Director OLS ASO February 15, 2016 2) Office of Legislative Services will schedule coordination meetings. a) Executive Director will arrange monthly meeting with Office of Legislative Counsel, Chief Legislative Counsel. b) Executive Director will continue to attend meetings conducted by the Office of the Speaker. "monthly meeting with staff from other departments" OLS Executive Director April 1, 2016
+During the meetings, all staff will be given an opportunity to provide updates, issues, and recommendations.
+2) Office of Legislative Services will schedule coordination meeting with Office of Legislative Counsel. "monthly meeting and the other counsel." a) Executive Director will arrange monthly meeting with Office of Legislative Counsel. staff from other chief Legislative Counsel. b) Executive Director will continue to attend meetings conducted by the Office of the Speaker. b) Executive Director will continue to attend meetings conducted by the Office of the Speaker. "weekly all staff meeting" "monthly meeting with staff from other departments" OLS Executive Director OLS ASO OLS Executive Director February 15, 2016 April 1, 2016